apostrophecms/apostrophe-documentation/docs/howtos/storing-sessions-in-redis.md

----
-title: Storing sessions in Redis and other session stores
+# Storing sessions in Redis and other session stores
-layout: tutorial
----

 By default, Apostrophe stores sessions in its MongoDB database.
 That makes it easier to install Apostrophe.
 But many developers prefer Redis for sessions.
 Here's how to configure that.